 The star ratings are entirely for me and are mostly based on how relevant the work is to my interests and how easily I was able to digest useful insights from the work.
+The rating is roughly how likely I am to refer back to this piece in the future or recommend it to others (directly vs a summary).
 A low rating does not mean the work or results are "bad".
 The commentary is dictated off-the-cuff and all opinions are weakly held.

 Tons of great advice in here.
 I've returned to it several times.